MJStone587/FinancialForge/README.md

 I spent a lot of time with Grid this project.
 Which has tremendously improved my understanding and use of grid.
 Overally my css skills have improved a lot this project.
 Near the end of this project I have started to really understand inheritance and how better to approach responsive design.
 I could have typed so much less, but that will be something I can use for the next project.

 How to use the DOM more effectively to help my code and quickly find problems is another thing I really improved upon.

+Min-Height on Mobile to prevent squish on keyboard activation.

 It surprises me how much I learn everytime I think I've come a long way, large projects like this push me even further.
 Looking forward to the next one so that I could put these skills into use.